49ers star TE Kittle (knee) to miss game vs. Jets | Sports-Games

 49ers star TE Kittle (knee) to miss game vs. Jets

-San Francisco 49ers star tight end George Kittle has been ruled out of Sunday's game against the New York Jets due to a knee injury.
-Kittle injured his left knee during last Sunday's 24-20 loss to the Arizona Cardinals.
+San Francisco star tight end George Kittle has been ruled out of the 49ers' Sunday road game against the New York Jets due to a knee injury.
+Kittle injured his left knee last Sunday during the team's 24-20 loss to the Arizona Cardinals.
 He had four receptions for 44 yards before exiting.

 - READ MORE ON: